SAP/sap-btp-service-operator/README.md

   in the case of the `spec` field being specified as `YAML`.
 Any valid `YAML` or `JSON` constructs are supported.
 Only one parameter field may be specified per `spec`.
-- `parametersFrom`: can be used to specify which secret, and key in that secret, which contains a `string` that represents the JSON to include in the set of parameters to be sent to the broker.
-The `parametersFrom` field is a list that supports multiple sources referenced per `spec`.
+- `parametersFrom`: enables you to specify one or more secrets, and the corresponding keys within those secrets, holding JSON-formatted parameters to be sent to the broker.
+The `parametersFrom` field is a list that supports multiple sources referenced per `spec`, defining an asymmmetric relationship where the `ServiceInstance` resource can define a number of related secrets.

-You may use either, or both, of these fields as needed.
+- `watchParametersFromChanges`: (boolean) This field determines whether changes to the secret values referenced in `parametersFrom` should trigger an automatic update of the service instance.
+This enables the service instance to reconcile and react to changes in its referenced secrets.
+When set to true, any change to the referenced secret values will cause the service instance to be updated.
+Defaults to `false`.

+**Note**: When `watchParametersFromChanges` is set to true, only Secret updates with value changes are tracked.
+Secret creations or updates without value changes won't cause the service instance to get notified.

+While you may use either or both of `parameters` and `parametersFrom` fields, `watchParametersFromChanges` if selected, must be used with `parametersFrom`.

 If multiple sources in the `parameters` and `parametersFrom` blocks are specified, the final payload is a result of merging all of them at the top level.